SRAM G8 hub, freewheeling version

 The photo at the right shows the axle assembly with some additional parts.
 The left end of the axle is at the top.
 The 54- and 57-tooth sun gears of the first stage are in place; the remaining sun gears have been lifted off.
 Just above the 54-tooth sun gear is a pawl to block rearward rotation of the (absent) 48-tooth sun gear.
 Pawls which block forward rotation of the two sun gears of the second stage are nearer the top of the picture.
 It may look as though there are more pawls, but each pawl is grooved in the middle for its pawl spring.

-The relatively large diameter at which the axle pawls engage the sun gears promises greater reliability than with other hubs (particularly, the Shimano 7-speed) where axle pawls engage at a small diameter and are subject to high force.
+The relatively large diameter at which the axle pawls engage the sun gears promises greater reliability than with other hubs (particularly, all but the newest Shimano 7-speeds) where axle pawls engage at a small diameter and are subject to high force.
 On the other hand, the G8 and G9 have some 12-tooth planet pinions (though the i-Motion 9 has 9-tooth planet pinions).
 Gearing down before gearing up increases stress on the mechanism, but reduces drag.

-I thank Brook Fowler for passing along technical specifications, Taras Bereznyak for analysis and calculation of gear ratios, Torben Finn Laursen for photos of the G8's internals and the schematic diagram, and Zack B for pointing the way to additional information about the G9.
+I thank Brook Fowler for passing along technical specifications, Taras Bereznyak for analysis and calculation of gear ratios, Torben Finn Laursen for photos of the G8's internals and the schematic diagram, Zack B for pointing the way to additional information about the G9, Brian Sorenson for his feedback and Aaron Goss for publishing rebuilding information.

 Last Updated: by John Allen